 ylab = "probability", xlab = "successes", col = "red" )

-For example, this distribution could describe how many patients out of 10 treated patients get better when the success rate of the treatment is 50%.
+For example, this probability distribution could describe how many patients out of 10 treated patients get better when the success rate of the treatment is 50%.

 dbinom(6, 10, 0.5)